neilgebhard/posterly/README.md

 ## General info

-This repository holds the source code for a MERN Reddit clone that incorporates authentication, posts, comments, and replies.
+This repository holds the source code for a Reddit clone employing the MERN stack -- MongoDB, Express, React, and Node.
+It incorporates authentication, posts, comments, and replies.
 Deployment is on Heroku.

 ## Technologies